Frank Lausche: Early life and baseball career

-Legal career
+Legal and political career

 Lausche entered the Cleveland-Marshall School of Law early on 1919, and decided to continue in law school that spring, rather than report to spring training.
 He graduated from the law school in 1921.
-He was ranked second in his class at John Marshall School of Law and quickly became known as one of Cleveland's better trial lawyers.
-Lausche served as Municipal Court judge from 1932 to 1937 and Common Pleas Court judge from 1937 to 1941, before winning election as Mayor of Cleveland in 1941.
+He was ranked second in his class and quickly became known as one of Cleveland's better trial lawyers.
+Lausche served as a Cleveland Municipal Court judge from 1932 to 1937 and Cuyahoga County Common Pleas Court judge from 1937 to 1941, before winning election as mayor of Cleveland in the 1941 Cleveland mayoral election.